 Pursuant to the Daré Stock Purchase Agreement, at closing Cerulean will assume the then outstanding stock option awards and any warrants of Daré.
 Each of these options and any warrants will be adjusted to reflect the exchange ratio calculated based on the relative valuations of each of Daré and Cerulean determined in accordance with the terms of the Daré Stock Purchase Agreement.
-Accordingly, at closing, each of Daré's outstanding stock option awards and any warrants will become exercisable for a specified number of shares of Cerulean common stock for each Daré common share it was previously exercisable for, at a correspondingly adjusted exercise price, provided that the exercise price of such stock options and any warrants will be rounded down to the nearest whole share and the exercise prices will be rounded up to the nearest whole cent, and no cash payment will be made in respect of such rounding.
+Accordingly, at closing, each of Daré's outstanding stock option awards and any warrants will become exercisable for a specified number of shares of Cerulean common stock for each Daré common share it was previously exercisable for, at a correspondingly adjusted exercise price, provided that the number of shares of Cerulean common stock issuable upon the exercise of such stock options and any warrants will be rounded down to the nearest whole share, the exercise prices will be rounded up to the nearest whole cent and no cash payment will be made in respect of such rounding.